umbralcalc/foxi/README.md

 ### The expected utilities used include...

-1. The expected ln-Bayes factor between models and its Maximum-Likelihood averaged equivalent (see arxiv:XXXXXXXX).
+1. The expected ln-Bayes factor between models and its Maximum-Likelihood averaged equivalent (see arxiv:1803.09491).

-2. The decisivity between models (see arxiv:XXXXXXXX) its Maximum-likelihood averaged equivalent.
+2. The decisiveness between models (see arxiv:1803.09491) and its Maximum-likelihood averaged equivalent, the decisivity.

 3. The expected Kullback-Leibler divergence (or information gain) of the futuristic dataset.